aaron-grau/curic/react/projects/synthesizer/README.md

 ### `SynthContainer` Component

-Container components are concerned with how things work such as data fetching and changes in your app's state.
+Container components are concerned with how things work, such as data fetching and changes in your app's state.
 Presentational components are concerned with how things look.
 These distinctions allow for better separation of concerns and better usability of components.